I took an empty mind and a full voice - oh, and some bowls too - we had fun!

 So I renamed the original file and made up a nice replacement image (over-compressed to tiny file size to minimise download traffic) with text advertising my own website instead of their lame party.
 In future, hotlinkers may not get off so lightly...

 I can understand that for some folk, FakeSpook and MiceBass are easy ways to put content online, albeit with little control over who sees it.
 Sadly many musicians now believe it's essential to have their own MiceBase, but this is largely from fear that they will be 'left behind' without one, the same pressures as Facebook.
-With CD sales evaporating and the online monsters of Apple and other download dealer$ seizing control of the music industry, impoverished musicians worry about disappearing into obscurity or being thought of as olde-fashioned, and are desperate for any exposure however it taints their reputation.
+With CD sales evaporating surprisingly continuing and the online monsters of Apple and other download dealer$ trying to seize control of the music industry, impoverished musicians worry about disappearing into obscurity or being thought of as olde-fashioned, and are desperate for any exposure however it taints their reputation.
 Sure, they need a web presence and somewhere people can download their music from.
 Yet it's hardly "sticking it to The Man" and eschewing the corrupt old ways of the music industry now that Rupert Murdoch pwns MySpace; the old dinosaurs have merely taken over again.

 Luckily, nowadays having your own website or blog is so easy and affordable, so why tie yourself down and limit your audience?
 Instead of looking like total cheapskates using free download hosting sites, why not have an official band website like proper musicians?
 Be independent, in charge of your own destiny!
 "There Ain't No Such Thing As A Free Lunch"; Facebook users pay to use the 'free' service in other ways, by being the playthings of advertisers.
-Our Secret Bass group's website has password-protected directories for members-only pages for private data - it's not hard.
-If you'd like your own place on the web, I can make a page or a nice website just for you - just ask me!